 The summer workshops take place on the University of Arizona campus from 9 am to 4 pm each day, generally with a break for lunch at Noon (though this is often a working lunch).
 Participants may attend one, all, or any number of the workshops in the series.
 Attendance is free, but everyone must register; seating is limited, so registering early is advised to secure your space.

 Visual, Media and Digital Literacies in the Foreign Language Classroom The 2017 CERCLL Summer Workshop series will focus on the ways in which different forms of literacy can be incorporated into the language classroom.
-There is a competition for travel awards for...read more
+All workshops take place on the University of...read more

 Texts Across Contexts: Teaching Foreign Languages and Cultures The 2016 CERCLL Summer Workshops focus on language learning through texts across various cultural and pedagogical contexts.
 The diverse set of workshops share in common an emphasis on the ways in...read more

 Flagship Teacher Training Series, May 26 - June 5 (participants applied and were accepted into the program in April), and two independent workshops on June 5 and June 6.
-Friday, June 5 Engaging K-12 Students in Global Children’s and Adolescent Literature 9:00...read more
+Friday, June 5 Engaging K-12 Students in Global Children’s and Adolescent Literature 9:00 a.m. –...read more

 For a PDF version of the summer brochure, click here.
 Monday June 2, 2014 Engaging K-12 Students in Global Inquiry through Fiction and Nonfiction Literature (6 hours, 9am - 4pm) Presenters include: Kathy G. Short, Richard Clift, Ke Huang, Mi-Kyoung Chang,...read more